NMBU-Data-Science/RENT/docs/quickstart.rst

 feature that contain rich information on the stability of feature selection and from which several adjustable classification criteria may be defined.

+It is recommended to read the arXiv manuscript `RENT - Repeated Elastic Net Technique for Feature Selection`_, which provides a deeper explanation of the method and is helpful to improve the understanding of RENT and the available analysis methods.

-More details are provided here: [RENT - Repeated Elastic Net Technique for Feature Selection](https://arxiv.org/abs/2009.12780)
+.. _RENT - Repeated Elastic Net Technique for Feature Selection: https://arxiv.org/abs/2009.12780v2

 Requirements
 ------------